St John US Virgin Islands Travel Guide

 The bus is less frequent and less reliable for tourists; caters more to residents.

-Always confirm the fare with the safari taxi driver before boarding.
+Always confirm the fare with the safari taxi driver before getting on.

 Have small U.S. Dollar bills ready for payment; drivers may not have change.